 is covered with vast stretches of forest reserves which are dominated by the tribal communities.
 Mahal Bardipara wildlife sanctuary and the spectacular Gira Waterfalls are suitable short excursion sites in the district..

 is renowned for Gujarat`s traditional handicraft Bhandej or Bandhani.
-One of the sacred pilgrim centers of the Hindus, Dwaraka comes under the jurisdiction of this district.
-The main crops grown in the district are groundnut and jowar.
+One of the sacred pilgrim centres of the Hindus, Dwaraka comes under the jurisdiction of this district.
+The main crops grown in the district are groundnut and jowar

-is an idyllic tourist destination with its Buddhist caves, rock edicts of Emperor Ashoka, ancient forts, Jami mosque, and step wells.
+is an idyllic tourist destination with its Buddhist caves, rock edicts of Emperor Ashoka, ancient forts, Jami mosque

 is known as the land of the golden leaf because it is a major tobacco growing district of Gujarat.
 Lasundra, a small town of the district is famous for its hot springs.

 covers an area of 9,027 sq km. with its administrative headquarters in Mehsana town.
-The district is dotted with a number of temples and the important ones are the Modhera Sun temple, Becharaji temple and the Hadkeswar temple in Vadnagar.
+The district is dotted with a number of temples and the important ones are the Modhera Sun temple

 is located in the southern part of Gujarat with its administrative headquarters in Rajpipla.